jsdclxvi/Reforestation/README.md

-## Where does Napoleon keep his armies?
-In his sleevies.
+## How much does a hipster weigh?
+An instagram.